toanjo/toanjo.dev/src/assets/posts/first.md

 ---
-title: "My Blog Post"
+title: "New Beginnings"
-date: "2019-12-13"
+date: "2019-12-12"
+description: "I launched a new website today.
+What's new?"
 ---

 I just launched a new website and blog!

 ## TODO

-1. Use images
-2. Fix CSS of blog page (post list)
-3. Figure out frontmatter fields
+1. Figure out blog post order
+2. Use images
-4. Review all code
+3. Review all codes
-5. Refactor / Optimize dumb little things
+4. Refactor / Optimize dumb little things